 Learn the Truth About Hybrid Annuities

-Dick and Eric take some time to explain pros & cons in this video about hybrid annuity rates, what a hybrid annuity is and what it is not as part of their seven part video series on how to choose the best annuity.
-The biggest complaint they experience is all of the confusion surrounding the complex nature of hybrid annuities.
+Dick and Eric take some time to explain pros & cons in this video about hybrid annuities, what a hybrid annuity is and what it is not as part of their seven part video series on how to choose the best annuity.
+The biggest complaint or flaw seems to come from all of the confusion surrounding the complex nature of certain annuities.
 When the term hybrid annuities was coined it was just simply a way to describe an annuity that now had the desirable characteristics of other annuity types combined into one.
-Now it seems that anything is referred to as a hybrid annuity so it is important to ask for clarification.
+Now it seems that anything is referred to as a hybrid annuity so it is important to ask for clarification and also compare hybrid annuity rates.
 Enjoy this video and also make sure you view video seven on Hybrid Annuity Income Riders.

 What are Hybrid Annuities?